 Support in Other Programs

-Many programs with support for TTF and OTF formats does not have support for ligatures but the major web browsers has this capacity.
+Many programs with support for TTF and OTF formats does not have support for ligatures but the major web browsers have this capacity.
 Look at the generated HTML file from BirdFonts preview tab for examples on how to use ligatures and other substitutions such as contextual alternates.